UWC 10-minute International Play Festival

 Below, you can watch the five performances themselves and the full interview where students reflect on their experiences of participating in the festival and send messages to their playwrights at other UWC schools:

-A special thank you goes to Edgar Martirosyan at UWC Dilijan for editing the above videos.
+A special thank you goes to UWC Dilijan students Edgar Martirosyan for editing the above videos and Paloma Frojan Fernandez for the festival poster art.